 It’s about your personal growth and growing as a person.

-(To give you the edge on person growth, check out the CreativeLive Self Improvement page to see what great courses they have available.)
+(To give you the edge on personal growth, check out the CreativeLive Self-Improvement page to see what great courses they have available.)

 Absolutely be there for other people, but make sure you are taking care of yourself as well.
 If you see any of the warning signs that you are taking on other people’s problems, act fast and accordingly.